VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 This approach has a number of advantages:

 * **Flexibility #1.** The **Get** and **Find** methods hide details such as the partitioning of the data store and the data access methods such as an ORM or executing SQL code explicitly.
 This makes it easier to change these choices in the future.
 * **Flexibility #2.** The **Get** and **Find** methods could use an ORM, LINQ, and the *IQueryable** interface behind the scenes to get the data from the data store.
 This is a choice that could be made on a method by method basis.
 * **Performance #1.** You can easily optimize the queries that the **Find** and **Get** methods run.
 * **Performance #2.** The data access layer executes all queries.
 There is no risk that the client MVC controller action tries to run complex and inefficient LINQ queries against the data source.
 * **Testability.** It is easier to specify unit tests for the **Find** and **Get** methods than to create suitable unit tests for the range of possible LINQ queries that a client could specify.
 * **Simplicity #1.** Dependencies are clearer for the client.
 For example, the client receives an explicit **IOrderSummaryDAO** instance rather than a generic **IViewRepository** instance.
 * **Simplicity #2.** For the majority of queries, there are only one or two predefined ways to access the object.
 Different queries typically return different projections.

 Possible objections to this approach include:

 * Using the **IQueryable** interface makes it much easier to use grids that support features such as paging, filtering, and sorting in the UI.

+## CQRS Command Validation

+When you implement the write-model, you should try to ensure that commands very rarely fail.
+This gives the best user experience, and makes it much easier to implement the asynchronous behavior in your application.

+One approach, adopted by the team, is to use the model validation features in ASP.NET MVC 3.

+You should be careful to distinguish between errors and business failures.
+Examples of errors include:

+* A message not being delivered due to a failure in the messaging infrastructure.
+* Data not being persisted due to a connectivity problem with the database.

+In many cases, especially in the cloud, you can handle these errors by retrying the operation.

+A business failure should have a predetermined business response.
+For
+ example:

+* If a seat cannot be reserved because there are no seats left, then the system should add the request to a wait-list.
+* If a credit card payment fails, the user should be given the chance to try a different card, or to set up payment by invoice.

+> **BharathPersona:** Your domain experts should help you to identify
+> possible businness failures and determine the way that you handle
+> them.

 # Implementation Details

-Describe significant features of the implementation with references to the code.
-Highlight any specific technologies (including any relevant trade-offs and alternatives).

-Provide significantly more detail for those BCs that use CQRS/ES.
-Significantly less detail for more "traditional" implementations such as CRUD.
+This section describes some of the significant features of the implementation of the orders and reservations bounded context that are described in this chapter.
+You may find it useful to have a copy of the code so you can follow along.
+You can download a copy of the code from the repository on github: [mspnp/cqrs-journey-code][repourl].

 ## The Order Access Code Record Locator